 Many people assume that anyone that drives their vehicle will be covered as a permissive user of it; however, if someone has possession of the vehicle or uses it frequently, then normally the auto insurer will require the person actually be listed as a driver on the policy to be properly covered.
 Failing to inform your car insurance company of pertinent information about you, your vehicle and other drivers could result in coverages being denied due to misrepresentation.

 When adding a driver to your policy, the insurer will look at that person's driving history.
 Your father's premiums could rise.
-But they could fall, too, especially if the number of miles the car is driven will decrease dramatically.
+But they could fall, too, because of low mileage insurance discounts.

 If your father is not going to drive at all anymore, he may ask about excluding himself as a driver and placing the neighbor on the policy as the primary driver.
 Not all insurance companies will allow this.
 If he wants to do a named driver exclusion and his current insurance company doesn’t allow it, he might want to shop around for an auto insurer that will.